sahithyandev/s2/src/content/docs/program-construction/02-memory-management.md

 ### In Java

-Memory is allocated implicitly (variable declaration or `new` operator) and deallocated implicitly (by the compiler).
+Memory is allocated implicitly (variable declaration or `new` operator) and deallocated implicitly (by the runtime).